syncfusion-content/xamarin-docs/Xamarin/Scheduler/DayView.md

 {% endtabs %}

 >**NOTE**
-FontAttributes and FontFamily are native to the platform.
-Custom font and the font which are not available in the specified platform will not be applied.
+The FontAttributes and FontFamily are native to the platform.
+The custom font and a font that is not available in the specified platform will not be applied.

 ## Time Label Size